pramsey/crunchyblog/crypto/index.md

 ### Checking a Password Hash

 OK, someone gave you a plaintext password and you astutely hashed it and threw it away as fast as possible.
-Now how to you validate a correct password the next time someone throws one at you?
+Now how do you verify a plain password the next time someone throws one at you?

-Hash it again.
+Hash it again!
 This time though, use your stored hash value as the salt for the new hashing routine, like this:

 ```sql
 -- bf is the blowfish cipher